 With the majority of carriers you can remove the lid, giving you a nice curved base.
 This is perfect as a cat or dog bed (depending on the size of your carrier).
 We just put in a cushion, cover with a piece of fleece or towel and voilà we have a bed for them to curl up in.

 Doing this means there is no need to buy an additional bed.
 And with some we can even turn the lid over and create a second bed.
 Win, win all around as far as our pets are concerned.

 Nest for your duck (or other birds)

 And finally, for us, the cat carrier makes a perfect nest for Maggie, our pet duck.
-As she lives indoors, most of the time, when it comes to nesting season we have found she much prefers the cat carriers.
+As she varies between being indoors and outdoors, when it comes to nesting season we have found she much prefers the cat carriers.
 We put down some flannel, add some straw and it isn’t long before she has made it her own.

-In fact, as I write this post, I can hear the peep, peep, peep of Maggie’s day old ducklings.
+In fact, as I write this post, I can hear the peep, peep, peep of Maggie’s 2 week old duckling.
 It is such a happy, cheerful sound.
 They will use the carrier as their home for the next couple weeks until they are too big and adventurous to stay put.
 Then it will be cleaned out, have fresh straw put in it and remain in situ for sleepy cats and ducks until the next nesting.

 If you are unfortunate to find yourself with a cat carrier and no cat, or other pet, it can still be put to good use, if not too emotionally painful.
 A few suggests off the top of my head – as a basket for market, to keep clutter contained in the car, or keep muddy or wet boots away from clean ones.
 It would even make a good planter in the garden, or storage for garden tools.
 It’s uses truly know no bounds.